 Yes!
 Lisbon is the perfect first introduction to Europe for American children.
-In the spring of 2017 I visited Lisbon with my 8-year-old daughter on her very first trip to Europe.
+I visited Lisbon with my 8-year-old daughter on her very first trip to Europe.
 Lisbon is an easy six-hour flight from the East Coast of the United States.
 That’s just long enough to get some good rest on a red-eye flight, but not so long that kids will tire of watching movies mid-way through a day time flight.